-Marcus Valerius Martialis (40-102) was born in Bilbilis (Spanish DO area Calatayud) and was a Roman poet.
-In his frivolous mocking poems (epigrams), which consist of 1,500 short poems in 15 books, he depicted the social conditions of Rome in a critical form.
-However, Martial cautiously used pseudonyms for the people whose vices he denounced.
-One example is: "Anyone who thinks that Acerra smells of yesterday's wine is mistaken, because Accera always drinks until daybreak".
-He was particularly fond of bragging and boasting, and often mentioned wine in this context.
-The nouveau riche of course drink the famous Opimianer, a special vintage of the Falerner.
-Martial mocks the cult of old wine and invents a wine that has no consular year and therefore was put in the cellar before the Republic was founded.
+Born in Bilbilis (Spanish DO area Calatayud), Marcus Valerius Martialis (40-102) was a Roman poet.
+He depicted the social conditions of Rome in critical form in his frivolous mocking poems (epigrams), consisting of 1,500 short poems in 15 books.
+However, Martial was careful to use pseudonyms for the people whose vices he denounced.
+One example is: " Whoever thinks that Acerra smells of yesterday's wine is mistaken, for Accera always drinks until the day dawns".
+He particularly took aim at show-offs and braggarts and frequently mentions wine in this regard.
+The nouveau riche, of course, drink the famous Opimianer, a special vintage of the Falerner.
+Martial mocks the cult of old wine and invents one without a consular year and thus already put in the cellar before the birth of the Republic.

 The wein.plus encyclopaedia is a comprehensive, well-researched reference work.
 Available anytime and anywhere, it has become an indispensable part of teaching, used by students and myself alike.
 Highly recommended!Dominik Trick

 Technischer Lehrer, staatl. geprüfter Sommelier, Hotelfachschule Heidelberg